Are you passionate about engaging families and protecting children? Join our team!

 Child Protective Service caseworkers investigate reports of safety concerns for Oregon's children and families.This includes conducting child safety assessments of alleged child abuse or neglect, evaluating whether a child has been or is currently at risk of being harmed and, if needed, determining appropriate services to ensure child safety.

-Certifier - Certifiers work to identify and certify relative caregivers, foster parents and adoptive parents across all ethnic and cultural groups.
+Certifier - Certifiers work to identify and certify relative resource parents, resource parents and adoptive parents across all ethnic and cultural groups.
 This work includes home studies, interviewing and evaluating appropriateness of substitute care placements when children are unable to live safely at home.

-Permanency Worker - Permanency caseworkers specialize in working with children, families, foster parents and caregivers to ensure children are safe in their homes.
+Permanency Worker - Permanency caseworkers specialize in working with children, families, resource parents to ensure children are safe in their homes.
 This includes assuring a child's physical, psychological and social well-being with the goal of reuniting families or finding alternate, permanent plans when necessary.

 Establishing an Oversight Board to Address the Crisis in Oregon's Child Welfare System